jswans33/my-full-stack-fastapi-template/utils/pipeline/ENHANCEMENT_SUMMARY.md

 2. **Implement the Proposed Fixes**
    - Modify the rule-based classifier to prioritize specific rules over generic types
    - Enhance the table detection algorithm
-   - Enhance the schema storage to include content samples and table data
+   - ✅ Enhance the schema storage to include content samples and table data (COMPLETED)

 3. **Update Documentation**
    - Update PIPELINE_USAGE.md with examples of using the enhanced configuration system